Linux-Addict/basic_linux_for_hacking/CONTRIBUTIONG.md

         git push origin your_branch_name
         ```

-- create a pull request on main project
+- Create a pull request: On GitHub, navigate to your forked repository and click on "Pull requests".
+Click "New pull request" and select the branch containing your changes.
+- Review and merge: We will review your pull request and provide feedback.
+Once approved, we can merge your changes into the main repository.